RobinSandberg/Arena-fighter/README.md

 # Arena-fighter
-a small text fighting game
+A small text fighting game.
+When running this game it importent to make the folder in right location as it hardcoded path for highscore list.